SSeg: Active Sparse Point-Label Augmentation for Semantic Segmentation: Related work

-In underwater imagery, superpixel-based methods remain a powerful alternative.
-CoralSeg~\cite{alonso2019coralseg, alonso2017coral} applies a multi-level superpixel strategy using SEEDs~\cite{van2015seeds} that begins with many fine regions and progressively merges them to preserve both detail and structure.
-This approach was later improved in \cite{pierce2020reducing}, by replacing the original SEEDs algorithm with optimized SLIC~\cite{achanta2012slic} superpixels and applied a majority-vote strategy across levels for better mask consistency.
-The Superpixel Sampling Network (SSN)~\cite{jampani2018superpixel} introduced a differentiable, end-to-end trainable SLIC that learns pixel grouping from semantic labels, inspiring other CNN-based superpixel methods~\cite{wang2020end, cai2021revisiting, tu2018learning}.
-These trainable superpixels can be adapted for point-label propagation to turn sparse clicks into full-image masks.
-More recently, PLAS~\cite{raine2022point} introduced a loss-based superpixel optimization that aligns boundaries with visual features while minimizing class conflicts within each region.
+\paragraph{Label Augmentation.} Superpixel-based methods remain a successful alternative for ecological monitoring in non-standard domains.
+CoralSeg~\cite{alonso2019coralseg, alonso2017coral} applies a multi-level strategy using SEEDs~\cite{van2015seeds}, later improved in \cite{pierce2020reducing} by replacing SEEDs with optimized SLIC~\cite{achanta2012slic} superpixels for better consistency.
+The Superpixel Sampling Network (SSN)~\cite{jampani2018superpixel} introduced differentiable, trainable superpixels, inspiring other CNN-based methods~\cite{wang2020end, cai2021revisiting, tu2018learning} adapted for point-label propagation.
+More recently, PLAS~\cite{raine2022point} introduced a loss-based optimization aligning boundaries with visual features while minimizing class conflicts.
+In the aerial domain, methods like FESTA~\cite{hua2021semantic} [cite: 3, 9] have demonstrated that sparse scribbles can be effectively utilized by regularizing feature and spatial relations.
+Beyond superpixels, Zhang et al.~\cite{zhang2024point} combine SegFormer~\cite{xie2021segformer} with SAM-based augmentations for seagrass mapping, while D+NN~\cite{raine2024human} uses DINOv2~\cite{yang2024denoising} feature affinity.
+Our work leverages both foundation models and superpixels to build a more robust strategy.
+Nevertheless, effective augmentation relies significantly on point placement, making active selection essential.